United Kingdom: Climate

 Most of the United Kingdom has a temperate climate, with generally cool temperatures and plentiful rainfall all year round.
-The temperature varies with the seasons seldom dropping below 0 C or rising above 30 C. Some parts, away from the coast, of upland England, Wales, Northern Ireland and most of Scotland, experience a subpolar oceanic climate.
+The temperature varies with the seasons rarely dropping below 0 C or rising above 30 C. Some parts, away from the coast, of upland England, Wales, Northern Ireland and most of Scotland, experience a subpolar oceanic climate.
 Higher elevations in Scotland experience a continental subarctic climate and the mountains experience a tundra climate.

 The prevailing wind is from the southwest and bears frequent spells of mild and wet weather from the Atlantic Ocean, although the eastern parts are mostly sheltered from this wind.
 Since the majority of the rain falls over the western regions, the eastern parts are the driest.
 Atlantic currents, warmed by the Gulf Stream, bring mild winters, especially in the west where winters are wet and even more so over high ground.
 Summers are warmest in the southeast of England and coolest in the north.
 Heavy snowfall can occur in winter and early spring on high ground, and occasionally settles to great depth away from the hills.

-The average total annual sunshine in the United Kingdom was 1,339.7 hours between 1971 and 2000, which is just under 30% of the maximum possible.
+The average total annual sunshine in the United Kingdom was 1,339.7 hours between 1971 and 2000.
 The hours of sunshine vary from 1,200 to about 1,580 hours per year.
-Since 1996 the UK has been receiving above the 1,981 to 2,010 average hours of sunshine.

 Climate change has serious impacts on the country.
 A third of food price rise in 2023 was attributed to it.
 In 2024 the United Kingdom ranked 5th out of 180 countries in the Environmental Performance Index.
 A law has been passed that UK greenhouse gas emissions will be net zero by 2050.